-- Failure to ratify the Constitution within two years will result in dissolving the Council.
+Failure to ratify the Constitution within two years will result in dissolving the Council.
 In this case, the Civil Foundation will become the de facto Council until arrangements can be made to appoint and confirm via community vote new Council members.

-The Civil Council has the ability to overturn community decisions, but the community in turn has the power to veto the Council in extenuating circumstances, via a “supermajority” vote (66.67% or more).
+The Civil Council has the ability to overturn community decisions, but the community in turn has the power to veto the Council in extenuating circumstances, via a “supermajority” vote, initially set at 66.67% or more.

 Civil Constitution: This document must be referenced in support of any argument for limiting the access of any Newsroom to the Civil Protocol, whether that argument appears in a proposed Challenge, Vote, Appeal or Veto.

-- Beta Constitution: On May 4th, 2018, Civil published the Constitution in beta form and solicited feedback from the community.
+Beta Constitution: On May 4, 2018, Civil published the Constitution in beta form and solicited feedback from the community.
 Since then, the public has contributed hundreds of comments and suggestions.

-In order to publish on the Civil Protocol, Newsrooms must be listed on the Civil Registry.
+Civil Registry: In order to publish on the Civil Protocol, Newsrooms must be listed on the Civil Registry.

 Requirements for listing on the Civil Registry include:

-- Journalistic mission or purpose
+Journalistic mission or purpose

-- Ownership structure and initial funding sources
+Ownership structure and categories of funding

-Business model, current or intended revenue sources
+Business model, current or intended

 Any barriers or limitations on a Newsroom’s ability to report independently that the Civil Community should be aware of

 Any additional information to support the Newsroom’s inclusion on the registry

-- Roster of Journalists
+Roster of Journalists

 Signatures from each Newsroom Officer pledging to abide by and uphold the Civil Constitution

-- Any Token Holder may challenge a Newsroom’s position on the Registry at any time by staking a matching deposit and specifying the reasons they believe the Newsroom is in violation of the Civil Constitution, or evidence that the Newsroom has shown itself unwilling or incapable of meeting those standards.
+Any Token Holder may challenge a Newsroom’s position on the Registry at any time by staking a matching deposit and specifying the reasons they believe the Newsroom is in violation of the Civil Constitution, or evidence that the Newsroom has shown itself unwilling or incapable of meeting those standards.

-- If the Council rejects the appeal, the Community vote is processed as is.
+If the Council rejects the appeal, the Community vote is processed as is.
 If the Council finds for the appeal, the Community vote is overturned and outcomes reversed.

-- The Council’s decision is subject to a supermajority veto.
+The Council’s decision is subject to a supermajority veto.

 Through the enactment and collective maintenance of the purpose (paragraph IV) and values as expressed in the Journalism ethics policy (paragraph V), the Civil Community expects to see ethical and trustworthy journalism flourish far into the future.